Raj-shukla-05/AI-ML-Projects/README.md

 Welcome to my AI & Machine Learning portfolio!
 This repository showcases hands-on projects completed during my learning journey.

-Each project focuses on real-world problems and applies core ML techniques using Python, Scikit-learn, TensorFlow, and more.
+Each project focuses on real-world problems and applies ML/DL techniques using Python, Scikit-learn, TensorFlow, and more.

 ---